sitedata/checklyhq.com/site/content/guides/api-monitoring.md

 })
 ```

 We are now asserting against all three point mentioned above.
-Nothing would prevent you from adding additional assertions against both headers and body conditions.
+We could of course go on and add additional assertions against both headers and body.

 ### Response time thresholds